AaltoSciComp/scicomp-docs/triton/apps/speech2text.rst

 Aalto speech2text app is available to researchers of Aalto University.

-The app is run on the `Aalto Triton cluster <https://scicomp.aalto.fi/triton/>`__ and its usage is free for all Aalto researchers (master's thesis workers, doctoral students, post docs, visiting researchers).
+The app is run on the :doc:`Aalto Triton cluster </triton/index>` and its usage is free for all Aalto researchers (master's thesis workers, doctoral students, post docs, visiting researchers).

 Supported languages are: